 If you have bought them commercially, you will know the potential strength of them.
 Be wary if someone gives you a cannabis cookie they have made as you may not know just how strong it is.

 With edibles, expect about an hour or so before you start to notice anything.
 After that, the feeling gets gradually stronger and can last for several hours.
 In case you are worried, no-one has died from too much cannabis in an edible, although I suggest not to go online shopping while high!
+Once you’re comfortable with the basics, you might enjoy exploring some beginner-friendly cannabis recipes to enhance your experience.

 You might want to get a CBD spray or drops before you use cannabis.
 If your high is getting a little stronger than you were ready for, a few drops or sprays of CBD under your tongue takes the edge off very quickly.

-Cannabis in Skincare
+Using Cannabis Skincare Products

 Cannabis can also be integrated into skincare products.
 These items can include creams, oils, and balms infused with cannabis, offering anti-inflammatory and antioxidant benefits that are applied topically.
 Check out this FREE recipe to Make Cannabis Lotion at Home.